Xylocaine Topical Side Effects

 Note: This page contains side effects data for the generic drug lidocaine topical.
 It is possible that some of the dosage forms included below may not apply to the brand name Xylocaine Topical.

 It is possible that some side effects of Xylocaine Topical may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 For the Consumer

 Applies to lidocaine topical: topical application aerosol liquid, topical application cream, topical application dressing, topical application foam, topical application gel/jelly, topical application lotion, topical application ointment, topical application pad, topical application patch extended release, topical application powder, topical application solution, topical application spray

-Along with its needed effects, lidocaine topical (the active ingredient contained in Xylocaine Topical) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, lidocaine topical (the active ingredient contained in Xylocaine Topical) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking lidocaine topical:Incidence not known
+If any of the following side effects occur while taking lidocaine topical, check with your doctor or nurse immediately:Incidence not known

 - Blurred vision